RainbowFox101/TEMPLATE-webapp/README.md

 ## Grading

-### Sprint Notes (10 points each / 60 points total / 44%)
+### Sprint Notes (10 points each / 80 points total / 51%)

-At the end of each week, Scrum Masters will submit their notes to Showbie for grading.
+At the end of each week, Scrum Masters will submit their notes for grading.
 The entire group will receive this grade.

-### Halfway Point (25 points / 19%)
+### Halfway Point (25 points / 16%)

 Remember, at this point in the project your web app should be a "working" product.
-I will download the master branch of your code base and grade it according to the included final product's rubric (but cut in half).
-After this point, you should just be adding incremental features to your project.
+I will download the dev branch of your code base and grade it according to the included final product's rubric (but cut in half).
+I will determine if it is ready to merge into the master branch ("release day").
+Either way, you will continue by working on your dev branch.

-### Final Product (50 points / 37%)
+### Final Product (50 points / 32%)

 I will be grading the final product according to the included rubric.
 If nothing else, your code should at least tell me what it's *supposed* to do.